Treyson-Grange/JukeTUI/README.md

   - [x] Add new env variable to both env and example
   - [ ] Read in env, and in the T case (for testing for now) we will do different things based on it.
   - [ ] This will run on start, so we can have a homescreen
+- [ ] API key lasts for 1 hour.
+We need a system to get new ones.